Headteacher – Mr Carter-Tufnell

 .
 If anyone, any adult or any child, has any safeguarding concern, including any related to radicalisation, they are encouraged to contact one of our safeguarding team, Mr Carter-Tufnell, Mrs Levett, Mrs Walton-Steed and Miss Watson in person, via telephone or via email.

-If you have any safeguarding issues, but would prefer not to speak to the Headteacher Mr M Carter-Tufnell, please contact Mrs C Adams – [email protected].
+If you have any safeguarding issues, but would prefer not to speak to the Headteacher Mr M Carter-Tufnell, please contact the Chair of our School Governance Board, Charlotte Little – [email protected]

 If we have reasonable cause for concern that a child may be at risk of significant harm, we will refer to social care.
 This referral can be made with or without us informing parents.